 What has the Commission done so far?

-On 18 December 2012 the Commission adopted a Communication "on Content in the Digital Single Market".
-It sets out two parallel tracks of action.
+- On 18 December 2012 the Commission adopted a Communication "on Content in the Digital Single Market".

-A structured stakeholder dialogue, "Licences for Europe" has been established, with the aim to deliver rapid progress to bringing content online through practical industry-led solutions in these 4 areas: (i) cross-border access and the portability of services; (ii) user-generated content and licensing for small-scale users; (iii) online accessibility of films in the EU; and (iv) promoting efficient text and data mining for scientific research purposes.
+- A structured stakeholder dialogue, "Licences for Europe" has been established, with the aim to deliver rapid progress to bringing content online through practical industry-led solutions in these 4 areas: cross-border access and the portability of services; (ii) user-generated content and licensing for small-scale users; (iii) online accessibility of films in the EU; and (iv) promoting efficient text and data mining for scientific research purposes.
 On 13 November 2013, the final Plenary of "Licences for Europe" took place.

-In parallel, the Commission is working on the completion of the on-going review of the EU copyright framework, based on market studies and impact assessment and legal drafting work, with a view to a decision in 2014 whether to table the resulting legislative reform proposals.
+- Market studies, impact assessment and legal drafting work is ongoing with a view to a decision in 2014 whether to table legislative reform proposals.